 Create an RPM for YAF and Install It

-The following commands create the yaf.spec file, enabling all of YAF's application labeling and deep packet inspection (DPI) capabilities, use the file to create the RPM packages for YAF, and install the YAF application.
+For earlier releases, use the following commands create the yaf.spec file, enabling all of YAF's application labeling and deep packet inspection (DPI) capabilities.
 If you are building yaf-3.0.0 or later, add --enable-dpi to the configure options.

 cd /tmp